civicsense2025/withme.travel/README.md

 ## ✨ Project Status

 The authentication system, leveraging Supabase and `@supabase/ssr`, is now stable and robust after a recent overhaul.
 Previous issues related to refresh tokens and client/server state mismatches have been resolved.
-The codebase constants have also been refactored for better clarity and type safety, following the guidelines in `docs/constants-guide.md`.
+Database interactions consistently use constants from `utils/constants/database.ts` for better type safety and maintainability.
 Trip hooks have been restructured, and the trip creation/editing flows have been improved.
 A visual style guide for the upcoming mobile app is available.

 The project now includes extensive real-time collaboration features including presence awareness, cursor tracking, focus mode, and voting/polling systems.
 We've also added client-side activity timelines and notifications to enhance the collaborative experience.